 The easiest way to do this is to measure 1-2 tablespoons (depending on the size of your ice cube trays) of buttermilk into each ice cube mould.

 Make sure to note whether the cubes are 1 or 2 tablespoons each so you can know how many to defrost for a recipe.

 When ready to bake, let the buttermilk cubes defrost in the fridge, or melt them on the lowest power setting in your microwave.

 Freeze for up to 3 months.
-After that the buttermilk is still save to use but the quality begins to degrade.
+After that, the buttermilk is still safe to use, but the quality begins to degrade.